NEWSFLASH: my Radbot project is fundraising. Join us cutting bills and carbon!

-- A good portable hob that saw us through a kitchen refurb, but may also be good for outside use at a barbeque for example, and friends have expressed an interest in borrowing it for holidays!
+- A good portable hob that saw us through a kitchen refurb.
+May also be good for outside use at a barbeque.
+Friends have expressed an interest in borrowing it for holidays!
 Does need pans specifically suitable for induction cooking.

-I'm interested in alternative cooking methods in terms of efficiency, and how acceptable they are to the cook.
+I'm interested in alternative cooking methods for energy efficiency, and how acceptable they are to the cook.